likewater/ping-pong/README.md

 #Inspiration

 ###Thanks to so many unnameable people whose projects I have taken note of and gained inspiration from.
-I hope to someday provide some inspiration to anyone that stumbles upon this page.
-Thanks to Douglas Crockford for writing JS books that even I can understand.
+Thanks to Douglas Crockford for writing JS books that even I can understand, sometimes...